aaronpk/Overland-iOS/README.md

 * `significant_change` - a string indicating the significant change mode, `disabled`, `enabled` or `exclusive`.
 * `locations_in_payload` - the number of locations that were sent in the batch along with this location

-Your receiving endpoint should reply with a JSON response containing
+Your receiving endpoint must reply with a JSON response containing:

 ```json
 {